 According to calculations, hermetically sealed samples will save over $35,000 in operating expenses annually.
 Savings increase significantly when applied to in-store product.
 The following research explores the strategy of vacuum sealing products and its implications for samples and in-store product in more detail.

 Espy, Caryn, "Sustainable Supply Chain Packaging Increasing Density for High Cube Low Weight Textiles" (2009).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 470.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.